xinkjs/xink/README.md

 `VALIDATORS` is a built-in `HOOKS` object.
 For each route handler and data type, you can define a function that returns an object of validated data.

-In the Zod example below, only json data, which matches your schema, will be available in `event.valid.json`; in this case, for POST requests.
+In the Zod example below, only json data which matches your schema, will be available in `event.valid.json`; in this case, for POST requests.

 ```js
 /* src/routes/route.js */